BatmanAoD/public-config/README.md

  * .inputrc
  * .gdbinit
  * .i3/config -- should eventually be generated
+ * .Xmodmap -- Possibly this should be generated as well.
+ * .Xkbmap -- DEPRECATED, but possibly I should update it to replace .Xmodmap, since apparently it's more portable.
  * Various general-use scripts, which should be linked to in ~/bin; not exactly "config" files, but still used to configure a standardized working environment